Notes on the Geography of Sri Lanka: Jaffna

 Shade for goats.

-More ruins, in this case probably of the Grand Hotel, which was in business--barely--in the 1970s.
-Earlier, it had possibly been "Alfred Villa," the retirement home of Sir William Twynam, a government agent who served so long--50 years including 27 as Government Agent--that after retiring he decided to stay put in a bungalow on Beach Road.
+More ruins, in this case possibly of the Grand Hotel, which was in business--barely--in the 1970s.
+Earlier, it may have been "Alfred Villa," the retirement home of Sir William Twynam, a government agent who served so long--50 years including 27 as Government Agent--that after retiring he decided to stay put in a bungalow on Beach Road.
 That's where we are, at the intersection of 1st Cross Street.

 Speaking of beaches, we've come a few blocks to the waterfront, where a small inlet is testing the proposition that land can be reclaimed with plastic.